nickpascucci/verso/README.md

    the annotation in the format `file (line:col)`.
 This is useful if you just want to quickly refer to the metadata without futzing with the formatting.

+### Implicit annotations

+In addition to user annotations, the system provides a fragment for each input file containing the full contents of the file.
+These are identified by transforming any non-ID-safe characters in the file name into underscores.

 ### Weaving a document for human consumption

 The `verso` command will read all of the annotations from the files specified on the command line,